Adan-Ramadhan/Adan-Ramadhan/README.md

 ## 🙋‍♂️ About Me:
 Hi everyone,
 <br/>
-I'm a Front End Developer from Indonesia 🇮🇩
+I'm a Web Developer from Indonesia 🇮🇩
+Currently learn Full Stack Web
 I like build responsive UI using React Js.<br/>
 I am open to working together on independent projects and company or client projects, fell free to contact me:)